 The Issue At Hand: Retirement Insurance Budgets Fail

-- Underestimating irregular expenses.
+A lot of retirees fall into traps.- Underestimating irregular expenses.
 Things like car repairs, dental work, or home maintenance.

 - Over-spending on lifestyle creep.
 Retirement brings life to a vacation.
 Until the bills show up.